victorkernes/victor-kernes-next/posts/finding-focus-in-a-distracting-world.md

 The two reasons why I think my focus has stuck:

 I gave up the biggest distraction in my life.
 My phone.
-I discovered how much extra time I had during the day.
-The hardest part of this experience was figuring out how to spend my extra time now that I wasn’t glued to my phone.
+I discovered how much extra time I had during the day.The hardest part of this experience was figuring out how to spend my extra time now that I wasn’t glued to my phone.

-Next week, I’ll dive into what all of the articles, books, and people that advocate for breaking up with your phone get wrong about how you should spend your free time.
+I dove into what all of the articles, books, and people that advocate for breaking up with your phone get wrong about how you should spend your free time [here](https://presentable.substack.com/p/presentable-5-pursuing-happiness).